 - John Marshall alums who owe any outstanding JD-tuition balances to the school will not be eligible for this program until those balances have been paid in full;

 - As the LLM requires 24 hours for completion, applicants need to apply on a full-time basis to complete the degree in a single academic year.
 This program applies to only one LLM degree; thus, a second LLM degree with not qualify.

-While AAP is presently available for the 2013-14 academic year, the school needs to reevaluate this program annually based on its limited resources and thus, there is no promise for continued renewal for the 2013-2014 academic year and beyond.
+While AAP is presently available, the school needs to reevaluate this program annually based on its limited resources and thus, there is no promise for continued renewal beyond the current academic year.